 In May of 2017, Hirte was promoted to Assistant Director of Athletics in addition to his coaching duties.
-In his Assistant AD role, Hirte oversees compliance and indoor athletic facilities along with other duties.
+In his assistant AD role, Hirte oversees compliance and indoor athletic facilities along with other duties.

-During his first five years as head coach, Hirte has collected three USA South Coach of the Year awards (one women's and two men's) and led his programs to new heights.
+During his first six years as head coach, Hirte has collected three USA South Coach of the Year awards (one women's and two men's) and led his programs to new heights.
 Hirte was named USA South Men's Tennis Coach of the Year in 2015 and 2017 and was selected as the Women's Tennis Coach of the Year in 2016.

 The 2016-17 season was a banner year for both programs as the men and women collected regular season USA South West Division titles.
 The women finished 7-0 in league play to win the division outright and were the runner-up in the USA South Tournament.
 The men finished 7-1 in league play to share the title, but earned the No. 1 seed from the division in the USA South Tournament.
 The men's team set a program record with 12 victories during the year.
 Hirte was named USA South Coach of the Year on the men's side, while two players on the men's team earned All-USA South with three women's players collecting honors.
 The men's team also won the USA South Team Sportsmanship Award for a second time in program history.

 The success continued in the 2017-18 season.
 On the men's side, Hirte's squad collected a new program record 15 wins and clinched a second consecutive USA South West Division title.
 The team garnered a region ranking from the ITA for the first time and went as high as 17th in the poll.